 In this Report, there are two notable uses of simple climate models.
 One is the connection between the assessed range of ECS in Chapter 7, and the projections of future global surface air temperature (GSAT) change in Chapter 4, which is done via a two-layer model based on Held et al. (2010).
 It is also used as input to sea level projections in Chapter 9.
-The other usage is the transfer of Earth system assessment knowledge to WGIII, via a set of models (MAGICC, FaIR, CICERO-SCM) specifically tuned to represent the WGI assessment.
-For an overview of the uses, and an assessment of the related Reduced Complexity Model Intercomparison Project (RCMIP), see Nicholls et al. (2020) and Cross-Chapter Box 7.1.
+The other usage is the transfer of Earth system assessment knowledge to Working Group III, via a set of models (MAGICC, FaIR, CICERO-SCM) specifically tuned to represent the Working Group I assessment.
+For an overview of the uses, and an assessment of the related Reduced Complexity Model Intercomparison Project (RCMIP), see Nicholls et al. (2020) and Cross-Chapter Box 7.1 in Chapter 7.

-Box 1.3 | Emissions Metrics in AR6 WGI
+Box 1.3: Emission metrics in AR6 WGI